How Much Does an LLC Cost in Michigan (All the Fees to Pay)

 Here's a rundown of the additional costs to start an LLC in Michigan.

-1. Professional Business Licenses (Depending on the Profession - Mandatory)
+1. Michigan Business License Requirements (Depending on the Profession - Mandatory)

 If your company requires training to operate appropriately, you'll need a professional business license from the regulatory affairs body that oversees your field in Michigan.